LuukBlankenstijn/SlugShrink/README.md

-# Gewi&#46;sh
+# SlugShrink

-Gewi&#46;sh is a self-hosted URL shortener with a dashboard for managing domains and redirects, plus a public redirect server for resolving short links.
+SlugShrink is a self-hosted URL shortener with a dashboard for managing domains and redirects, plus a public redirect server for resolving short links.

 ## Tech stack